James Bond fandom

-James Bond fandom (The Bond Community) is an international and informal community drawn together by Ian Fleming's James Bond series.
+The James Bond fandom (also known as The Bond Community) is an international and informal community drawn together by Ian Fleming's James Bond series.
 The fandom works through the use of many different forms of media, including fan clubs, web sites and fanzines.

 Various Bond film shooting locations have become fan tourism locations.

 Fan clubs and fan web sites

 The first James Bond Fan Club was founded in 1972 by Richard Schenkman and Bob Forlini, two high school students from Yonkers, NY.
 In 1974 they began publishing a magazine called BONDAGE, which was at first mimeographed and stapled together.

 The James Bond British Fan Club was founded in 1979 and went through various impressive incarnations until it became nothing more than a news website.

 MI6-HQ.com was founded in 1998.
 Press organisations and websites that mention this site include Entertainment Weekly and MTV.
 The site maintains a comprehensive listing of the films' technological features and a user forum.

 Notable publications devoted to the James Bond phenomenon include 007 MAGAZINE (1979-2019), published by Graham Rye, 007 MAGAZINE & ARCHIVE Limited (www.007magazine.com); and the now defunct Goldeneye, originally published by the Ian Fleming Foundation.

 During the 2000s, participants in the various websites and chat rooms devoted to Bond engaged in daily discussions comparing and assessing the films, the Bond girls, and the villains.

 Contributors to the fan site commanderbond.net have been credited with discovering the plagiarism in the novel Assassin of Secrets, which was published in the US by Little, Brown and Company and then withdrawn.